Larry Silverstein: World Trade Center

 During the 1990s, New York was suffering from the effects of the 1987 stock market crash, which led to high vacancy rates at the World Trade Center.
 George Pataki became Governor of New York in 1995 on a campaign of cutting costs, including privatizing the World Trade Center.
 A sale of the property was considered too complex, so it was decided by the Port Authority to open a 99-year lease to competitive bidding.

-In January 2001, Silverstein, via Silverstein Properties, made a $3.2 billion bid to lease-purchase the World Trade Center.
+In January 2001, Silverstein, via Silverstein Properties, made a $3.22 billion bid to lease-purchase the World Trade Center.
 He was outbid by $30 million by Vornado Realty, with Boston Properties and Brookfield Properties also competing for the lease.
 However, Vornado withdrew in March, giving Silverstein 14 days to negotiate a new bid.
 His negotiated bid was finalized on April 26, 2001, in partnership with Westfield America, Inc. and accepted on July 24, 2001.
 It was the first time in the complex's 31-year history that it had changed management.
 After it withdrew, Vornado announced a deal with Bloomberg LP to finance Bloomberg's new headquarters at 731 Lexington Avenue.

 The lease agreement applied to One, Two, Four, and Five World Trade Center, and about 425000 sqft of retail space.
 Silverstein put up $14 million of his own money to secure the deal.
 The agreement gave Silverstein, as leaseholder, the right and the obligation to rebuild the structures if they were destroyed.

 September 11 attacks

 Silverstein has said in interviews that he usually spent his mornings in breakfast meetings at Windows on the World on top of the World Trade Center North Tower, and with new tenants in the building.
-However, the morning of September 11, 2001, his wife insisted he attend a medical appointment, inadvertently saving him from certain death.
+However, on the morning of September 11, 2001, his wife insisted he attend a medical appointment, inadvertently saving him from certain death.

-All of the buildings at the World Trade Center, including buildings 1, 2, 3, 4, 5, 6, and 7, were destroyed or damaged beyond repair on September 11, 2001.
+All of the buildings at the World Trade Center were either destroyed or damaged beyond repair on September 11, 2001.
 After a protracted dispute with insurers over the amount of coverage for rebuilding World Trade Center buildings 1, 2, 4 and 5, a series of court decisions determined that a maximum of $4.55 billion was payable, and settlements were reached with the insurers in 2007.